JuliaDiff/ChainRulesCore.jl/docs/src/opting_out_of_rules.md

 Similar can be done  `@opt_out frule`.
 It can also be done passing in a [`RuleConfig`](@ref config).

+!!! warning "If the general rule uses a config, the opt-out must also"
+    Following the same principles as for [rules with config](@ref config), a rule with a `RuleConfig` argument will take precedence over one without, including if that one is a opt-out rule.
+    But if the general rule does not use a config, then the opt-out rule *can* use a config.
+    This allows, for example, you to use opt-out to avoid a particular AD system using a opt-out rule that takes that particular AD's config.

 ## How to support this (for AD implementers)